learlab/strapi/README.md

 We use prettier for code formatting.
 Please run `npm run format` before committing your changes.

 Linting is not strictly enforced, but we are working towards a more consistent codebase.
 Please run `npm run lint` before committing your changes.

+## Backup

+1. SSH into the Strapi server on Render.
+2. Run `npm run strapi export -- -file strapi-backup --no-encrypt`
+3. Download the backup file from the server using [scp](https://docs.render.com/disks).